HugoBlox/theme-academic-cv/content/project/piston/index.md

 slides: ""
 ---

 The oceanographic part of the PISTON experiment aims at better understanding three-dimensional oceanic processes that may influence the propagation of multi- scale convective systems in the atmosphere.
+Together with collaborators Matthew Alford (Scripps) and Jim Moum (OSU) I deployed two moorings in the tropical western North Pacific on the Palau-Kyushy Ridge from 2018 to 2019.
+The moorings provide data on ocean velocity, hydrography and turbulence over most of the water column and up into the mixed layer.
+The measurements will help to constrain heat fluxes in the upper ocean to better understand the exchange of heat with the atmosphere.